-The total number of international credits exchanged now amounts to 452.2 million since the exchange function became operational in March 2014.
-This is an increase of around 15.9 million credits compared to the number of international credits exchanged that was published in November 2018.
+The total number of international credits exchanged amounts to 479.6 million since the exchange function became operational in March 2014.
+This is an increase of around 27.4 million credits compared to the number of international credits exchanged published in June 2019.

 Since 31 March 2015, only credits issued in relation to emissions reductions during the second commitment period of the Kyoto Protocol (so-called "CP2-credits") can be exchanged in the EU Emissions Trading System.

-The next information on exchange and use of the international credits will be published in May 2020.
+The final information on exchange and use of the international credits will be published in May 2021.